ISampathI/recipe-management-app/README.md

 ## ReciSave (Recipe Management Application)
 ReciSave is a Recipe Management System built with the MERN (MongoDB, Express, React, Node.js) stack.
 It allows users to create, view, edit, and delete recipes, providing a convenient way to organize and manage their favorite recipes.
-The system leverages React for the frontend, Node.js and Express for the backend, and MongoDB as the database.
+The system leverages React for the frontend, along with Redux for state management, enabling efficient data handling and seamless user interactions.
+On the backend, Node.js and Express handle the server-side logic, while MongoDB serves as the database for storing recipe data.
 The user interface is designed using the Material-UI framework, offering a modern and intuitive experience for recipe management.

 ### Features
 - User-friendly interface for managing recipes